Key Concepts

 Managed funds allow you to access certain investments at a fraction of the usual cost.
 This is because you share these costs with other members of the fund rather than having to pay the minimum investment fee on your own.

-Your investment will be managed by professionals with the education, Focus, skill and education to make appropriate investment decisions.
+Your investment will be managed by professionals with the education, focus, skill and education to make appropriate investment decisions.
 These experts have access to investment research and information not easily available to individual investors.

 5. You don’t need to sell an entire house to access your money.